PaulSHahn/emacssetup/README.md

 **lsp-ui** Part of lsp-mode.
 Contains ui features to display results.
 See: <https://github.com/emacs-lsp/lsp-ui>

-**company-lsp** Integrates lsp mode with *company*.

 **ccls** is an emacs mode that runs the ccls server (you must have this installed along with clang).
 This provides lsp data for C/C++ & Objective C. See: <https://github.com/MaskRay/emacs-ccls>.

 If you want to use lsp-mode with Python, you will need a python language back-end, such as the python-language-server.
-You can install the python language server in your python environment with pip:
+You can install this in your python environment with pip:

 ```bash
 pip install python-language-server